 The British Council may publish the names, photographs and biographies of the successful participants on the British Council’s websites, Facebook pages, Twitter pages, press releases and in other promotional and marketing material.
 In addition, in collaboration with the relevant participant, the British Council may write and publish articles about the winning participants and the impact of the Programme on their professional life.

-As stated in the Terms and Conditions, The British Council or a contracted supplier may photograph, video, film or record participants during the Programme.
+The British Council or a contracted supplier may photograph, video, film or record the selected participants during the Programme.
 The British Council may use such photographs, videos, films or recordings for the purposes of producing Programme materials (including transcripts, reports or summaries) which may be published in promotional materials or made available online.
 Your personal information may be used in promotional materials for the purposes of advertising future programmes or events or publicising the work and activities of the British Council (for example, through promotional and publicity materials or programmes, publications, websites, electronic publications, social media or other means),

 For those of you who have opted-in (consented) to join our digital network we may use email details submitted for marketing.

 Your personal data and information included in application forms including your policy vision and self-identified skill level and more may also be shared with partner organisations where it is necessary for delivery or evaluation of the Programme.
 This could include The Møller Centre (and others involved in developing or delivering the training programme), Gradcore Ltd, organisations you visit during the programme and others.
 We will share relevant information with venues and hotels (such as your names, dietary requirements and accessibility requirements) and your biographies with speakers, stakeholders and others involved with the programme.

 Your information including contact details will be shared with the relevant British Council country teams.

 How long we will keep your data for